-And there you have it: some simple advice for practising your favourite language until your next visit to Antibes.
-So, to work!
+Check out some simple advice to help you practise your favourite language until your next visit to Antibes! :)